bviktor/certzure/readme.md

 - keyStoreLocation: unused at the moment
 - keyStorePassword: unused at the moment

+# Usage

-Then you can obtain a certificate with the following command:
+Once everything's in place, you can obtain a certificate with the following command:

 ~~~
 ./letsencrypt.sh --cron --hook letsencrypt-azure/letsencrypt-azure.sh --challenge dns-01